kris098e/5th_term/5th_term/algorithms_propability/Exam/Exam_questions_and_notes.md

 - The paths will be at least of length 1
 - A path may only use the same vertex once, therefore the path may only be $n-1$ long as we ignore the first
 - at most $|E|$ paths in the `breadth-first-search` which has the same length, as we flip at least 1 arc for each augmentation.
+	- This is simply an upper bound.
+That is, we may use all of the edges, but using all possible ways in the graph with the same length, will make you have to take paths with more length.
 - As we at most can make $|E|$ paths of the same length, and the shortest path may be up to $|V|-1$ long, we have this many augmenting paths.
 	- **note that we dont care about the length of each path**, we just care about how many augmenting paths there are.
 	- This is clear from the fact that for each length of an augmenting path $1,2, \dots , |V|-1$ there are maximally $|E|$ augmenting paths with this length.